 Bandwidth

 How many people can view your website or files before the site crashes.
-My website's bandwidth is 75 gigabytes a month.
-If I had only one file on my website and it was exactly 1 gigabyte in size, then 75 people could look at the file.
-When the 76th person tries to view the file, it will not work.
-If you find your website often crashes or uses up all the bandwidth, you will probably want to pay for more.
+For example, my website's bandwidth is 75 gigabytes a month.
+If I had only one file on my website and it was exactly 1 gigabyte in size, then 75 people could view the file.
+When the 76th person tried to view the file, it would not work.
+If you find your website often crashes or uses up all the bandwidth, you will probably need to upgrade your website hosting.

 Chmod

-"Chmodding" a file involves changing the permissions — who can access/use/change the file?
-If your website uses cPanel, the option to "chmod" is in the "File Manager".
+"Chmodding" a file means changing the permissions of that file — who can access and/or modify the file?
+If your website uses cPanel, the option to chmod is in the "File Manager".

 CSS